rotunda-uvap/uvapweb/content/news/mourning-the-passing-of-cornelia-hahn-oberlander-a-tribute-by-susan-herrington/index.md

 draft: "false"
 title: "Mourning the Passing of Cornelia Hahn Oberlander: A Tribute by Susan Herrington"
+description: "UVA Press joins the architecture community in mourning the loss of landscape architect Cornelia Hahn Oberlander, who passed away on May 22, 2021.
+  We asked Susan Herrington, a personal friend of Oberlander's and author of the biography Cornelia Hahn Oberlander: Making the Modern Landscape to share her remembrances..."
 image: cho_pho.jpg
 related_book:
   - "4295"